path321/imu_suit/README.md

         SCL -> A5
         SDA -> A4

-- Run readValues.ino to achieve Arduino - PC connections
+- Upload readValues.ino to Arduino board, in order to achieve Arduino - PC connections

 - Optionally, run calibrate_IMU.py, in order to find offset values for your IMU.
 Then, copy the values above appropriately to connect_IMU.py